Kibbles/polyboot/README.md

 Factory Reset (IP list):          polyboot.py -f iplist.txt factory 1234
 ```

+If you're using the IP list, set your `batch_size` and `batch_timeout` appropriately to reflect your infrastructure's capabilities.
+These values work well for our single host and 400 phones, but if you have a smaller setup you may not need it at all.

 ## IP List:

 The IP list file should have one IP per line: